Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 The Graph Network-based Simulators (GNS) framework is a machine learning framework designed for simulating complex physical systems involving fluids, rigid solids, and deformable materials interacting with each other.
 It represents the state of the system as nodes in a graph and computes dynamics using learned message-passing techniques.
 The framework demonstrates the ability to generalize across different initial conditions, timesteps, and particle quantities during testing, showing robustness to hyperparameter variations.

+The next sections will cover the main idea behind GNS, explain what a learnable simulation means, and describe the framework of the model.

 ## Main idea of GNS

 The main idea of GNS can be explained with the help of the figure shown below: